PSNC has today issued resupply updates for five medicines that have been affected by shortages in recent months.

-Some contractors are “losing tens of thousands of pounds” due to errors made when submitting EPS claims, a PSNC official has said.
+Some contractors are “losing tens of thousands of pounds” due to errors made when submitting EPS claims.

 PSNC chief Simon Dukes reminds pharmacists unhappy with the five-year deal not to forget about annual reviews.

 The review will explore issues such as how the support offered by PSNC and LPCs could be improved.

 A number of pharmacies have reported being “surprised” at some of the CPCS cases referred to them by NHS 111 call handlers.

 NPA, PSNC and the RPS launch the Community Pharmacy Manifesto.

 Flu vaccinations at 85pc of 2018-19 levels by early November.

 The number of community pharmacies consolidating into a single premises has risen slowly but steadily since 2016.